 Human Subject research is any research study, such as surveys, interviews, experiments that test human behavior or analyses human specimens, etc. If you are conducting surveys or interviews for your research, you must understand and abide by the Ethics of Human Subject Research.
 These include:

-- acquiring the subjects’ informed consent.
+- acquiring the subjects’ informed consent

-- maintaining confidentiality and anonymity.
+- maintaining confidentiality and anonymity

-- minimizing risk.
+- minimizing risk

-- and protecting vulnerable groups.
+- and protecting vulnerable groups

 When I conduct a survey or an interview, can I collect data from subjects off-campus?

 You are highly encouraged to collect data (whether in face-to-face mode, or online) from people on campus.
 For security, legal and ethical reasons, data collection off-campus is limited.
 Advanced students who wish to collect data off-campus, MUST work with their course instructor to acquire CAPMAS permission PRIOR to conducting their research.
 This is the Central Agency for Public Mobilization and Statistics, the Egyptian government agency that approves survey and interview work done within Egypt.
 No research off-campus, whether face-to-face or online, is allowed without acquiring permission from CAPMAS and informing the AUC security office.
 This is for your own legal protection.
-Neither CAPMAS nor AUC guarantee researcher safety off-campus.
+Neither CAPMAS nor AUC guarantees researcher safety off-campus.
 This is why off-campus research, especially for freshman students, is limited.

 Do I need any approvals if I collect data from subjects on-campus?